TokisanGames/Terrain3D/doc/docs/texture_painting.md

 Both the `Paint Base Texture` and `Spray Overlay Texture` tools have Angle and Scale modifiers, which allow painting textures at different angles and scales.
 This can be useful for creating paths, water embankments, and generally having textures more closely follow terrain features.

 These tools have pickers allowing you to select current values from the terrain.
 Angle also has a `Dynamic` mode which causes the angle to change based upon mouse movement while painting.
 This ignores any value set by the slider.

 Paint/Spray brushes have toggleable options for Texture, Angle, and Scale, meaning they can be independently applied.
 This allows you to disable Texture and Scale in order to repaint an area using only Angle modification.
 This will change texture rotation without affecting the other parameters.

-Finally, painting Angle and Scale do affect the autoshader.
+You can paint Angle and Scale on top of the autoshader.

 ## Color Painting